 Fire!
 Fire!

-A friend, who also happens to be a retired journalist, (actually, there is no such thing— once a journalist, always a journalist) asked me “I’m curious what immediate advice you might have for all those in LA who have lost their homes.
+A friend, who is a retired journalist, recently texted me.
+“I’m curious what immediate advice you might have for all those in LA who have lost their homes.
 Emotional advice, I mean.”

 She asked that of me, because 33 years ago we lost our home to an arson fire, and several years later, she interviewed me for an article in her newspaper.
 It’s been days since she made that request and I’ve been hard pressed to come up with a cogent response.

-So what the people who’ve lost their homes, their sense of security, their cocoon in this current crazy time need is shelter, assistance, and assurance that yes, this is horrible, a nightmare, but people are here for you, and it’s going to be ok.
+What the people who’ve lost their homes, their sense of security, their cocoon in this current crazy time need is shelter, assistance, and assurance that yes, this is a nightmare, but people are here for you, and it’s going to be ok.

-My advice is for the people who are near and dear to the ones who have lost their homes.
+My advice is for the people who are dear to the ones who have lost their homes.

 1. Provide or help find immediate/temporary housing for the displaced family.